Dr. Kerry Brown, President

 Please contact Mason at firstname.lastname@example.org for more information of volunteering.
 You may also visit the volunteer section of our website for an application.

 No, we are not able to provide these services to the public.
 Please contact your local veterinary hospitals for information on these services.

 Yes, we are able to assist low income individuals and families spay or neuter their pets.
 Please contact Carlee at email@example.com or visit our Spay/Neuter assistance page for more information.

-Wanderers’ Rest Humane Association is an open admission shelter dedicated to providing the highest quality care and compassion for the animals entrusted to us while leading our community in creating a more humane society.
+Wanderers’ Rest Humane Association is an open admission compassionate care shelter dedicated to providing the highest quality care and compassion for the animals entrusted to us while leading our community in creating a more humane society.

 Wanderers’ Rest Humane Association abides by the Madison County Corporate Compliance.